AP sources: EPA car rule to push huge increase in EV sales

 The auto industry likely will need to sell a lot more EVs to meet the requirements.
 It's already pushed up the mileage of gasoline vehicles with more efficient engines and transmissions, reducing weight and other measures.
 Many in the industry say they'd rather spend investment dollars developing new EVs that are likely to dominate the industry in coming years.

-Suggesting a brake on the optimistic idea of vast emission improvements simply through rule making, however, the Alliance for Automotive Innovation, a trade association that includes most automakers, said, “Regulatory mandates alone will not address the conditions that will determine the ultimate success of the EV transition.”
+Suggesting a brake on the optimistic idea of vast emission improvements simply through rule making, however, the Alliance for Automotive Innovation, a trade association that includes Ford, General Motors and other automakers, said, "Regulatory mandates alone will not address the conditions that will determine the ultimate success of the EV transition."

+The EPA proposal "requires a massive, 100-year change to the U.S. industrial base and the way Americans drive," the group said.

 Supportive policies such as tax credits for EV purchases and funding of a nationwide network of charging stations are needed, the alliance said in a statement before the EPA rule was announced.
 EVs have to become more affordable, parts and domestic critical mineral supply chains have to be set up and utility generating capacity must be addressed, the statement said.